The Beloved Disciple

 And in the book of John itself, in chapter 21, and in verses 20 thru 24, it states that the disciple whom Jesus loved, is the writer of the book, that has been accredited to John.
 And so that’s the main reason, why people believe that John is the “beloved disciple”.

-However, having said all that, the writer of the article that I was reading from, along with many other people, have suggested that another disciple, aside from John, is more likely, “The disciple whom Jesus loved”.
+However, having said all that, the writer of the article that I was reading from, along with many other people, have suggested that another disciple, aside from John, is more likely to be, “The disciple whom Jesus loved”.

 And actually, the bible does in fact, address another disciple, by name, as one who Jesus loves.
 The exact words from the bible are..
 “He whom You love”.
 That was said to Jesus, concerning a specific man..
 “He whom you love..”